shashwot2/Slashydbot/README.md

 # Slashydbot
 A discord bot running on discord.py that I made for fun.

+To run you need to clone the repo/Download then run it on python

 Please see the official documentation for further information: https://discordpy.readthedocs.io/en/stable/